community-z-users/czt/parser/parser-circustime/src/test/resources/tests/circustime/README.txt

-Circus Parser testing suite (v.1.2, April 2007)
+CircusTime Parser testing suite (v.1.2, April 2007)
 -----------------------------------------------

 This directory contains a set of examples used